dortania/OpenCore-Legacy-Patcher/docs/ACCEL.md

 Due to forcing `hidd` into spinning up with the fallback mode enabled, this can break the OS's recognition of backlight keyboards.
 Thankfully the drivers themselves still do operate so applications such as [LabTick](https://www.macupdate.com/app/mac/22151/lab-tick) are able to set the brightness manually.

+Another solution is to download the app called Touché.
+It does work on 2009 MacBook Pro.
+It didn't work on 2011 MacBook Pro.

 ## Photos and Maps Apps Heavily Distorted

 Due to the Metal Backend, the enhanced color output of these apps seems to heavily break overall UI usage.
 To work around this, [users reported](https://forums.macrumors.com/threads/macos-11-big-sur-on-unsupported-macs-thread.2242172/post-29870324) forcing the color output of their monitor from Billions to Millions of colors helped greatly.
 Apps easily allowing this customization are [SwitchResX](https://www.madrau.com), [ResXreme](https://macdownload.informer.com/resxtreme/) and [EasyRes](http://easyresapp.com).